LeoCorrea1/LeoCorrea1/README.md

 Computer Science student at Universidade Franciscana (UFN), Santa Maria - Brazil.
 Learning object-oriented programming with Java and also C++.
 All my subjects are in my profile!

 ## Featured Projects
-- [Programa-o-Orientada-a-Objetos](https://github.com/LeoCorrea1/Programa-o-Orientada-a-Objetos):Repository with exercises and projects in Java.
+- [Programa-o-Orientada-a-Objetos](https://github.com/LeoCorrea1/Programa-o-Orientada-a-Objetos) : Repository with exercises and projects in Java.

 ## Subjects
 - **Object-Oriented Programming**